cedrickchee/YDKGo/content/docs/concurrency/channels/_index.md

 func pooling() {
     // We want to have guarantees and we're signaling with string data.
     // Pooling and the whole idea is Goroutines waiting for work to do.
 So the
-    // work is gonna be string based and we want guarantees.
+    // work will be string based and we want guarantees.
     // You absolutely want guarantees with pooling, because later on we want to
     // be able to apply deadlines or timeouts when a pool is, let's say,
     // underload and not responding fast enough.